Tips and best practices to improve performance of canvas apps

 Limit data connections

-Don’t connect to more than 30 data sources from the same app.
-Apps prompt new users to sign in to each connector, so every additional connector increases the amount of time that the app needs to start.
+Don't connect to more than 30 data sources from the same app.
+Apps prompt new users to sign in to each connector, so every extra connector increases the amount of time that the app needs to start.
 As an app runs, each connector requires CPU resources, memory, and network bandwidth when the app requests data from that source.

-You can quickly measure your app’s performance by turning on Developer Tools in Microsoft Edge or Google Chrome while running the app.
-Your app is more likely to take longer than 15 seconds to return data if it frequently requests data from more than 30 data sources, such as Common Data Service, Azure SQL, SharePoint, and Excel on OneDrive.
+You can quickly measure your app's performance by turning on Developer Tools in Microsoft Edge or Google Chrome while running the app.
+Your app is more likely to take longer than 15 seconds to return data if it frequently requests data from more than 30 data sources, such as Microsoft Dataverse, Azure SQL, SharePoint, and Excel on OneDrive.

 Limit the number of controls

-Don’t add more than 500 controls to the same app.
-Power Apps generates an HTML DOM to render each control.
+Don't add more than 500 controls to the same app.
+Power Apps generates an HTML document object model to render each control.
 The more controls you add, the more generation time Power Apps needs.

 You can, in some cases, achieve the same result and have the app start faster if you use a gallery instead of individual controls.
 In addition, you might want to reduce the number of control types on the same screen.
 Some controls (such as PDF viewer, data table, and combo box) pull in large execution scripts and take longer to render.

 Optimize the OnStart property

-Without the Concurrent function, this formula loads each of four tables one at a time:
+Without the Concurrent function, the following formula loads each of four tables one at a time:

 ClearCollect( Product, '[SalesLT].[Product]' ); ClearCollect( Customer, '[SalesLT].[Customer]' ); ClearCollect( SalesOrderDetail, '[SalesLT].[SalesOrderDetail]' ); ClearCollect( SalesOrderHeader, '[SalesLT].[SalesOrderHeader]' )

-You can confirm this behavior in the Developer Tools for your browser:
+You can confirm this behavior in the Developer Tools for your browser, as shown in the following image.

 You can enclose the same formula in the Concurrent function to reduce the overall time that the operation needs:

 Concurrent( ClearCollect( Product, '[SalesLT].[Product]' ), ClearCollect( Customer, '[SalesLT].[Customer]' ), ClearCollect( SalesOrderDetail, '[SalesLT].[SalesOrderDetail]' ), ClearCollect( SalesOrderHeader, '[SalesLT].[SalesOrderHeader]' ))

-With this change, the app fetches the tables in parallel:
+With this change, the app fetches the tables in parallel, as shown in the following image.

 Cache lookup data